xenix13/Downloadmanager/README.md

 ## 🚀 Usage

-1. Download the latest `launcher.bat` from the repository.
+1. Download the latest `Downloadmanager.bat` from the repository.
 2. Double-click the batch file.
 3. On startup: